sgarg061/Angular-loopback-project/README.md

 ## Running in Development

 ### Prerequisites
+- Redis processes (port: 6380) (able to run without this, but will keep logging error message:
+ `WARNING: Unable to create redis connection`)
 - Postgres (port: 5432, password for superuser(postgres): solink, database name: call-home) To set up PostgreSQL to run:
 	0. Install version 9.4 or higher from here: http://www.postgresql.org/download/